 E-Waste Recycling Issue: a Task for Big Tech

 E-waste recycling is a global problem.
-Neither the manufacturers, nor us consumers are doing nearly enough to address it.
+Neither the manufacturers nor us consumers are doing nearly enough to address it.
 In reality, only about 17% of e-waste is actually being recycled worldwide.

-Several major tech corporations, including Dell, Google and Microsoft, are pledging to address the growing e-waste recycling issue.
-These companies have joined the new global initiative, designed to do something about growing e-waste.
+Several major tech corporations, including Dell, Google, and Microsoft, are pledging to address the growing e-waste recycling issue.
+These companies have joined the new global initiative designed to do something about growing e-waste.
 The goal is to create a circular economy for gadgets by 2030.

-Other participants are: Cisco, Glencore, KPMG International, Sims Limited and Vodafone.
+Other participants are Cisco, Glencore, KPMG International, Sims Limited, and Vodafone.

 E-Waste: What Makes World Leading Electronics Manufacturers Step In

-What Companies are Doing About E-Waste Right Now?
+What are Companies Doing About E-Waste Right Now?

 Dell

 To date, the brand has partnered up with PowerOn to buy back and recycle pre-owned electronics.
 Beyond that, their e-waste recycling agenda is a bit vague and unclear.
-However what we can say for sure is that in further efforts to address the growing electronics waste problem, Dell is going to implement the following:
+However, what we can say for sure is that in further efforts to address the growing electronics waste problem, Dell is going to implement the following:

-• Participate in accelerating a circular economy for their electronics
+• Participate in accelerating a circular economy for their electronics.

-• By 2030, Dell aims their packaging to be 100% recyclable.
+• By 2030, Dell aims to have 100% recyclable packaging.

 Apple